Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The difference between theory and practice is that in theory, there is no difference between theory and practice.”— Richard Moore   ❞</i>
+<i>❝“Where is the ‘any’ key?”— Homer Simpson, in response to the message, “Press any key”   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>